ccTokens/ccBTC/MBTC API Guideline.md

   **uint requestSeq:** The sequence of calling requestMint.

   **address requester:** The merchant’s ETH address.

   **uint amount:** The amount of MBTC to be minted.

   **string btcAddress:** The BTC address which is provided by Custodian to receive BTC from the merchant.

   **string btcTxId:** The transaction ID of transferring BTC from merchant’s address to custodian’s address.

   **uint requestBlockN:** The height of the block which includes the requestMint transaction.

   **uint confirmedBlockNo:** The height of the block which includes the confirmMintRequest transaction.

   **string status:** Status of transaction.
 They are pending, canceled, approved and rejected.

   **bytes32 requestHash:** Hash of requestMint transaction.
 It will be input to call  confirmMintRequest, rejectMintRequest and cancelMintRequest.

-### 2. Get times of calling burn
+### 3. Get times of calling burn
 function getBurnRequestsLength ( )   returns (uint)
-**RETURN:** Returns a value indicating the times of calling burn.
+* **RETURN:** Returns a value indicating the times of calling burn.

-Get details of the burning
+### 4. Get details of the burning
-function getBurnRequest (uint seq)  returns (uint requestSeq, address requester, uint amount, string btcAddress, string btcTxId, uint requestBlockNo, uint confirmedBlockNo, string status, bytes32 requestHash) uint seq: The sequence of calling burn, from 1 to getBurnRequestsLength()-1.
+function getBurnRequest (uint seq)  returns (uint requestSeq, address requester, uint amount, string btcAddress, string btcTxId, uint requestBlockNo, uint confirmedBlockNo, string status, bytes32 requestHash)
-RETURN:
+* **uint seq:** The sequence of calling burn, from 1 to getBurnRequestsLength()-1.
+* **RETURN:**
-            uint requestSeq: The sequence of calling burn. address requester: The merchant’s ETH address.
+  **uint requestSeq:** The sequence of calling burn.
+  **address requester:** The merchant’s ETH address.
-            uint amount: The amount of MBTC to be burned. string btcAddress: The merchant’s BTC address Which is used to receive the BTC from the custodian. string btcTxId: The transaction ID of transferring BTC from custodian’s address to the merchant’s address. uint requestBlockNo: The height of the block which includes the burn transaction.
+  **uint amount:** The amount of MBTC to be burned. string btcAddress: The merchant’s BTC address Which is used to receive the BTC from the custodian. string btcTxId: The transaction ID of transferring BTC from custodian’s address to the merchant’s address. uint requestBlockNo: The height of the block which includes the burn transaction.